-• Start engine with the throttle advanced off idle (1/ 4 to 1/2 throttle).
-This will aid starting, especially in cold weather.

-• Keep the battery fully charged.

-• Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier.

-• Allow engine to run at idle for a few seconds before stopping engine to avoid run-on or backfiring.
+- For starting in cold weather [below 40° F (4° C)], use the optional cold start lever to release the hydrostatic transmissions from the starter cranking load. - Start engine with the throttle advanced off idle (1/4 to 1/2 throttle).
+This will aid starting, especially in cold weather. - Keep the battery fully charged. - Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier. - Use fast idle for stopping engine to avoid run-on or backfiring.